Own Your Email Address

 At this point, there are a couple solid alternatives to every Google product.
 DuckDuckGo is my primary search engine, Apple Maps has improved significantly, Simple Analytics is good enough and respects visitors tracking preferences, etc.

 In hindsight this is obvious, yet still unsettling.
-My account could be suspended for some reason and I would lose access to my email and anything else that is connected (i.e. bank 2fa codes).
+My account could be suspended for some reason and I would lose access to my email and anything else that is connected, like bank two-factor authentication codes.
 A quick search for “gmail account suspended” yields a collection of horror stories.

 This is a war, not a battle.
 It will take time.
 First, I create the custom email.
 Then, I start propagating it across all the services I use.
 Finally, I switch to a new provider.
 The fight to own your email address is worth it.

-With my own custom email address, I will be able to send and receive email from with near 100% uptime.
-The email service I’m using might get disrupted, shut down, or suspend me — and I might miss a few emails in the shuffle — but now, I can take my address with me anywhere.2
+With my own custom email address, I will be able to send and receive email fromwith near 100% uptime.
+The email service I’m using might get disrupted, shut down, or suspend me, but now I can take my address with me anywhere.2